-In response to a proposal by ICOMOS, wich is one of the Organizations wich collaborates with the Programme Med-O-Med, 18 April was designated as The International Day for Monuments and Sites by UNESCO in 1982.
+In response to a proposal by ICOMOS, belonging to the Med-O-Med network, April 18th was designated as The International Day for Monuments and Sites by UNESCO in 1982.

 Each year a theme is selected to help focus the celebration and promotion of cultural heritage across the world.
 The aim is to explore cultural heritage beyond the select group of sites on the World Heritage List and to encourage local communities and individuals to consider the importance of cultural heritage to their lives, identities and communities.
 The theme agreed for 2011 is the ‘Cultural Heritage of Water’.